KeithG33/ChessBot-Battleground/models/sgu_chessnet/README.md

-# Spatial Gating ChessNet
+# Spatial Gating ChessBot
-Implements spatial gating with attention (a-MLP) from the paper [Pay Attention to MLPs](https://arxiv.org/pdf/2105.08050v2)
+Implements spatial gating with attention (a-MLP) from the paper [Pay Attention to MLPs](https://arxiv.org/pdf/2105.08050v2) as the backbone of a ChessBot.

 ## Architecture
 The main block of the SGU ChessNet consists of two components: